 Good image processing techniques start in the camera - a well-exposed image (without blown highlights or heavily crushed blacks) will always make post-processing much more straightforward.
-Under- or over-exposure can be "fixed" by darktable to some extent but no software can recover information that is not present in the Raw image.
-Where possible, you are advised to use exposure to-the-right (ETTR) techniques to maximize the amount of data available for processing.
-As a general rule of thumb, it is safe to under-expose all images by 0.5 to 1 EV (by reducing the ISO sensitivity if possible) even if the in-camera preview looks darker than expected (the preview is not the raw data).
+Under- or over-exposure can be "fixed" by darktable to some extent but no software can recover information that is not present in the Raw image (clipped highlights).
+Where possible, you are advised to use exposure to-the-right (ETTR) techniques to maximize the amount of data available for processing while avoiding clipping.
+As a general rule of thumb, in cases where the scene-dynamic-range exceeds that of your camera, it is safe to under-expose all images by 0.5 to 1 EV (by reducing the ISO sensitivity if possible) even if the incamera preview looks darker than expected (the preview is not the raw data).
+If the scene dynamic range is lower than that of your camera, you may wish to dial in some over-exposure (decrease shutter speed or increase aperture) to capture more light and reduce noise.